 The code of advertising practice according to the Advertising Practitioners Council of Nigeria (APCON) created by Law No 55 of 1988 reaffirms the provisions of the Food and Drug Act that prohibits medical personnel from offering diagnosis, advice, prescription or treatment by correspondence.

 Timothy might be unaware of the law that restricts him from offering treatment through Whatsapp but he was clearly confident about the type of service he offers.

 “She doesn’t need to come here to see me, as you can see this is not an office where we can run diagnosis or lab operations.
 It is strictly, dispensing operations we run here, we can’t start running checks because she can do that in the hospitals.
 Whatever result you get from the hospital we take over from there,” he said to The ICIR.

-In attempt to convince The ICIR, he checked his phone to produce proof of people cured of cancer using his herbal medicine but was unable to come up with any, apart from the picture of a man on his phone whom he claimed was a medical doctor cured of colon cancer using his drugs but he could not provide any medical documentation to show as proof.
+In an attempt to convince The ICIR, he checked his phone to produce proof of people cured of cancer using his herbal medicine but was unable to come up with any, except the picture of a man on his phone whom he claimed was a medical doctor cured of colon cancer using his drugs.
+He also could not provide any medical documentation to show as proof.

 “When he started taking the drugs he was pale already but you can see from the picture how strong he is.

-“My drugs have been tested in the US and be sure that whatever kind of cancer you bring to us, it can cure,” he boasts.
+“My drugs have been tested in the US and be sure that whatever kind of cancer you bring to us, it can cure,” he boasted.